IBM/android-app/README.md

 ## Steps

-You can manage devops [for this application in IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?navMode=starterkits) or [build it locally](#building-locally) by cloning this repo first.
+You can manage CI/CD [for this application in IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?navMode=starterkits) or [build it locally](#building-locally) by cloning this repo first.

 ### Deploying to IBM Cloud